Ask Chef Dennis

 close up of bone in roasted rack of pork with the end cut off

-Serve your favorite vegetable and don’t forget the applesauce for those friends that can’t eat pork without it.
+Serve your favorite vegetable, and don’t forget the applesauce for those friends who can’t eat pork without it.

 Important Tips for Roasting:

-Years ago, I use to serve 2 bone racks of pork in my restaurant.
+Years ago, I used to serve two bone racks of pork in my restaurant.
 I would cook the larger full rack and then cut them to order later in the evening after they were cooled.
 You have to think of these delicious pieces of roasted pork more along the lines of Prime Rib of Pork, and when you serve them, they don’t have to be steaming hot.
-You want them to be fairly hot, but then serve them with the almost boiling pan gravy to give it that little bump.
+You want them to be fairly hot, but then serve them with the almost-boiling pan gravy to give it that little bump.
 The pork will be tender and juicier than you have ever had before.

 The other important factor in having this pork come out so tender and juicy is in the roasting.